Spring Woodbadge 2016 SUCCESS!

 What trainings are required for Wood Badge?

 One of the requirements for taking Wood Badge is to complete the basic training requirements for your primary position prior to attending.
-These are the required courses:
+All are required to have current completed Youth Protection Training.
+These are the other required courses:• Tiger Cub Den Leader and Assistants- Tiger Cub Leader Specific Training

 Outdoor Skills Training: All participants are encouraged to complete the Introduction to Outdoor Leader Skills (IOLS) training before attending Wood Badge, but it is not required.